Breast reconstruction using tissue from your tummy area (abdomen)

 This operation uses a flap of skin, fat and sometimes muscle from the tummy area (abdomen) to create a breast shape.

 The procedure also tightens and flattens the tummy area (similar to a ‘tummy tuck’ operation).
-The tummy button has to be recreated and re-sited.
+The tummy button is moved to a new position on your tummy.

-The types of reconstruction operations using tissue from the tummy area are:
+Types of reconstruction operations using tissue from the tummy area include a: